McEown Community Garden Registration

 Other Campus Gardens

-The RoofTop is an urban agriculture experience at the University of Saskatchewan.
+The College of Agriculture Rooftop Garden is an urban agriculture experience at the University of Saskatchewan.
 Located on a rooftop connected to the pedway between Biology and Agriculture, this garden is a result of the hard work of Prof. Grant Wood and his cohorts in the Departments of Plant Science and Soil Science.
-Born from the work of students participating in the Office of Sustainability's own Living Lab initiative, the RoofTop has become the university's first closed-loop urban agriculture garden that allows Plant Science students to help design and grow food to supplement their studies.
+Born from the work of students participating in the Office of Sustainability's own Living Lab initiative, the Rooftop Garden has become the university's first closed-loop urban agriculture garden that allows Plant Science students to help design and grow food to supplement their studies.
 Food produced in the garden is sold to Marquis Culinary Centre to feed the university.
 Any waste products are then dehydrated and taken to the Grounds Department Compost Centre to continue fertilizing the garden.

 Join the McEown Community Garden